My houseplants and I have something in common, we both love coffee! Yes! Coffee is an all natural fertilizer.

 Leftover coffee can be used as an organic fertilizer for your houseplants and I highly recommend it!

-I started watering our houseplants with diluted left over coffee last year and some of our houseplants went from happy to absolutely thriving!
+I started watering my houseplants with diluted left over coffee last year and they went from happy to absolutely thriving!

 Leftover coffee is the perfect natural fertilizer for your houseplants!